shamnesiac/shamnesiac/README.md

   - **Flower Classification Using MLP**: Leveraged PCA and wavelet transforms for preprocessing; achieved significant accuracy using TensorFlow and PyTorch.
   - **Flower Classification Using CNN**: Leveraged Convolutional Neural Networks to process images; achieved very high accuracy using ResNet-18.
   - **C++ HTTP Communication**: Developed efficient tools for handling PUT/POST requests using Boost and libcurl.
-  - **Diabetes Prediction using Data Science tools**: Used various regression, classifying and clustering analysis on Diabates related data.
+  - **Diabetes Prediction using Data Science tools**: Used various regression, classifying and clustering analysis on Diabetes related data.

 ## Connect with Me
 I'm always open to discussing exciting opportunities, exchanging knowledge, or simply connecting!